renatocoutinho/ellipland/docs/_sources/index.rst.txt

-Welcome to documentation on Landscape Solver!
+Welcome to documentation on EllipLand!
 =============================================

 .. autosummary::